aurimontem/phs/week_1/README.md

 permissions with `python my_script.py`, but making files you want to execute executable with `chmod` is the proper way to do things in the command line)

-Now read through the python file in vim.
+Now read through the python file `my_script.py` in vim.
 Part A demonstrates a simple for loop, using the `range` command which effectively constructs a list of numbers that you can iterate through.
 Part B uses a for loop to perform the derivative of some (time, position) coordinates.
 Part C constructs and calls a simple function that adds numbers within a certain range.
 Part D contains an error, which you should find by reading the error message python gives you.
-Remedy this error in the file.
+Remedy this error in the file, save and close the file with `:wq` in vim, and rerun it to ensure there is no longer any error.

 Now you will make your own python file.
 Open a new file called `my_first_script.py` with `vim my_first_script.py`.
 Immediately write the file (= save) with `:w`.
 In the first line in the file, place the 'sh-bang' `#!/usr/bin/python3`, which tells the shell that you are using python, and that it is located at `/usr/bin/python3`.
-Ensure that this is the right location on your own machine, by running the command `which python`.
-Use `python2` or `python3` if you want to be explicit (instead of `python`).
+Ensure that this is the right location on your own machine, by running the command `which python` in your terminal.
+Use `python3` or `python2` if you want to be explicit about which version you are using (instead of just `python`).

 ```python
 #!/usr/bin/python3